seanenck/vfu/README.md

   passed via the `-c` flag
 - bridged networking functionality is (currently) removed
 - shared directory support (including readonly) via virtio is added
-- a static mac can be attached
+- one (or more) static MACs can be attached
 - no tty options

 ## Configuration